 Remember that working in direct sunlight can increase the heat index by 15° F, and the sun is at its brightest between 10:00 in the morning to 2:00 in the afternoon.
 If possible, schedule outside work early in the morning or later in the afternoon.

 Bonus tip:The risk of sunburns is present when working in direct sunlight any time of day.
 While sunburn is not considered a heat-related illness, it should be taken seriously.
 Besides being uncomfortable or even painful, sunburns also increase the long-term risk of skin cancer.
 Promote the use of sunscreen by having it at the ready on every job.

 Make sure workers are wearing appropriate protective apparel that isn’t too heavy.

-- Give new workers or those returning from vacation an acclimation period to working in the heat.
+- According to OSHA, nearly 3 out of 4 fatalities from heat illness happen during the first week of work.
+Give new workers or those returning from vacation an acclimation period to working in the heat.
 The body needs time to adjust to hot temperatures.